deltachat/deltachat-desktop/README.md

 #### Logging Options
 Debug messages are disabled by default, enable them with the `--log-debug` flag.

-flag               | effect
+Flag               | Effect
 -------------------|---------------------------------------------
 `--log-debug`      | Log debug messages `--log-to-console` | Output the log to stout / chrome dev console

-#### Logfile
+#### Log locations

-The Logfiles can be found in:
+The logs can be found in:

 ```
 Linux: ~/.config/DeltaChat/logs/
-Mac: "~/Library/Application Support/DeltaChat/logs"
+Mac: ~/Library/Application Support/DeltaChat/logs
 ```

-You can also access the logfolder and the current logfile under the `View->Developer` menu:
+You can also access the log folder and the current log file under the `View->Developer` menu:
 <center><img src="devMenu.png"/></center>

 ##### Format

-The logfiles have the extention `.log`, the filename represents the point in time the log started.
+The log files have the extension `.log`, the file name represents the point in time the log started.
-Basicaly the log files are **tab seperated** `csv`-files:
+Basically the log files are **tab separated** `csv`-files:
 ```
 "2019-01-27T13:46:31.801Z"	"main/deltachat"	"INFO"	[]	"dc_get_info"
 ```